Drinking water hydrates your skin

 Dr Murad, Clinical dermatologist and creator of Murad Skin Care

-Here’s a quick summary of the main points of a recent interview with Dr Murad:
+Here’s a quick summary of the main points of a recent interview with Dr Murad when he talked about the importance of drinking water for skin with the emphasis on a total approach to skin health:

 - drink water throughout the day at regular intervals